ukrmap/sinatra_api_book/en/chapter06-validation-and-http-status-codes.md

       expect(zip_code.reload.attributes.values_at(*valid_attributes.keys.map(&:to_s))).to eq valid_attributes.values
     end

-    example "Update Zip Code that does not exist", document: nil do do_request(id: 800)
+    example "Update Zip Code that does not exist", document: false do do_request(id: 800)

       expect(status).to eq 404